AI Readiness Benchmark Assessment | Nevada IT Support

 The wrong first move is buying licenses because everyone else is talking about AI.

-The right first move is understanding what your business is ready for, what risks need guardrails and which use cases are worth pursuing.
+The right first move is understanding what your firm is ready for, which records need cleanup, what permissions need control and which use cases are worth testing.

-Nevada IT Support provides AI readiness assessment and AI consulting for businesses across Las Vegas, Henderson, North Las Vegas, Summerlin, Enterprise, Paradise, Spring Valley, Boulder City and Southern Nevada.
+Nevada IT Support provides AI readiness assessment support for Construction, Architecture & Engineering firms across Las Vegas, Henderson, North Las Vegas, Summerlin, Enterprise, Paradise, Spring Valley, Boulder City and Southern Nevada.

-Local organizations can use readiness planning to reduce tool waste, improve Microsoft 365 readiness and create safer AI adoption plans.
+Local firms can use readiness planning to reduce tool waste, improve Microsoft 365 readiness, clean up project data and create safer AI governance before rollout.

 Before AI becomes another subscription, check the foundation.